jeremywhui/OpenSSD-Rowhammer-Data/README.md

 - [Video Demos](#video-demos)
 - [References](#references)

+Note that this work builds off of the work provided in this repository: https://github.com/CRZ-Technology/OpenSSD-OpenChannelSSD/tree/main/DaisyPlus/OpenSSD/Micron_NAND/daisyplus_openssd_micron_4c2w_lpddr4/cosm-plus-sys.

 ## Introduction
 This project aims to answer the following three questions:
 1. Can Rowhammer be performed on 3D NAND Flash?
 2. If so, how can Rowhammer be controlled and leveraged?
 3. Can Rowhammer be used to bypass Error Correction Codes (ECC)?

 The experimental setup of this project uses the Daisy+ OpenSSD Micron 4C2W LPDDR4 board, which serves to be a convenient experimental board for testing various experiments.
-This setup is interfaced using C microcode and Verilog HDL.
+This setup is interfaced using C and Verilog HDL.

 ## Project Setup
 The program initially runs `main.c`, which calls `nvme_main.c` to initialize the FTL as well as containing other tasks for NVMe.
 This file also calls `nand_playground.c` and is where almost all experiments for this project are run.